juliajoo/docs/_posts/2019-04-30-platform-raspberrypi.md

 And your network should be connected.
 To make this script run every time the pi boots up, We must must configure a *service*, that runs a certain command on a pi's startup.
 You can see how to create and configure service [here](https://datacentricdesign.github.io/docs/2019/09/20/platform-raspbian).

 The following service script logs on eduroam's network using the supplicant file at boot.
-It and then runs a python script that sends the Pi's IP address to the hub.
-Before you set up this service, make sure to download the [script](https://github.com/datacentricdesign/prototype/blob/master/rpi/ip.py) to send IP of your device to the hub,
+**Note that** your pi's default username is "pi".
+Also note that you must change the path in the service files to your actual script locations.

 <details><summary markdown="span">eduroam.service</summary>